VOICeVIO/RemoteControl.Voiceroid/README.md

 You have to manually add dlls from VOICEROID2.

+By default, we built for VOICEROID2 64bit.
+If your target is VOICEROID2 32bit, you have to set target platform for all projects.

 If you cannot figure this out, just download binaries from Release page.
 There is no support for this project.

 ## License